harshachalla/linux-adminstartion/README.md

 ------> A terminal emulator allows a host computer to access another computer, including remote ones, through either a command-line interface or a graphical one.
 The communication is made possible using protocols such as Telnet and SSH.

+# 3rd july work

+# Linux directory structure

+#### The Linux directory structure is like a tree.

+----> some of the most common top level directories,that you'll see when using the Linux operating system.

+###### The base of the Linux file system hierarchy begins at the root.
+Directories will start to branch off the root;but everything starts at "root".

+### The directory separator in Linux is symbolized by a forward slash, '/'.

+------> If you hear someone say look in slash or that file is in slash,they're referring to the root directory.

+# some of the most common top level directories

+###### 'bin' or '/bin' is where you'll find binary files or executable files.

+###### '/etc' or 'etsy' is where you'll find configuration files.

+###### '/home' is where user home directories live.

+###### 'opt' is where optional or third party software lives.(Opt is for software that is not bundled with the operating system.)

+-----> For example Google earth is not part of the standard Linux operating system.So Google earth gets installed in opt.

+###### '/tmp' is called temp and it's for temporary space.(Now temp is a great place to store temporary files)

+###### '/usr' is called userand this is where user related programs live.Each one of these directories can have subdirectories.

+###### '/var', also called, var, is for variable data.Think of things that change often.

+--->Some Linux operating systems use /srv
+	as a location to place data that is served by the Linux server.

+---->For example, web files would be in /srv/www

+----->or if it's an FTP server,

+------>Let's take this fictitious application called, 'myapp' for example.
+Even though the main 'myapp' program gets installed on /opt/myapp/, where maybe the binaries live and the libraries live, you'll also see that you can install files at /etc/opt/myapp.and that's where you'd find the configuration files. maybe the files would be located in /srv/ftp.

+----->The log files would be in /var/opt/myapp.

+------>Sometimes when applications get installed, they're not given their own directory structure, they're installed in the shared manner.
+So maybe, my app gets installed in /usr/local.
+In this case, it would be /usr/local/bin/myapp and the configuration file could be /usr/local/etc/myapp.com.

+----> /usr/local/bin will not only contain my app,